 The productions - Madama Butterfly, Anna Bolena and Whiteley - follow on from Opera Australa's full digital production of Aida in 2018.

 The new digital season opens with Puccini's classic Madama Butterly.
-Graeme Murphy's contemporary spin on opera's most traditional heart-breaking tale includes the introduction of 14 suspended LED screens, choreographed to move seamlessly around the stage.
+Graeme Murphy's contemporary spin on opera's most traditional heart-breaking tale, with the LED screens choreographed to move seamlessly around the stage.

 Two casts will perform, including Karah Son and Mariana Hong playing Cio-Cio San, Sian Sharp and Agnes Sarkis as Suzuki and the powerhouse tenors Andeka Gorrotxategi and Diego Torre play the much-maligned Pinkerton.

 From July 2, Italian director Davide Livermore will return to Sydney to direct Anna Bolena (Anne Boleyn).